 What is the Best Time of Year to Visit the Colorado National Monument?

-The Monument is open year-round, and Grand Junction has relatively mild winters, so you can really visit year-round.
+The Monument is open year-round, and Grand Junction has relatively mild winters, so you can really visit all year.

 The best times of year to hike in the desert, in our opinion, are the spring and fall months.
-Visiting during April-June and then October are beautiful times of the year.
+Visiting during April-June and then October is a beautiful time of the year.

-In late May, early June, you will even be able to catch the cactus blooming!
+In late May and early June, you will even be able to catch the cactus blooming.

 Does the Colorado National Monument Get Snow?